gentsk77/EECS325/Notes/EECS325Notes.md

 #### Go-back-N

-- sender can have up to N unacked packetes in pipeline
+- `sender`: can have up to N unacked packetes in pipeline
-- receiver only sends cumulative ack
+- `receiver`: only sends cumulative ack
   - does not ack packet if there's a gap
-- Sender has timer for oldest unacked packet
+- Sender has timer for *oldest unacked packet*
   - when timer expires, retransimit all unacked packets
   - original design: only one timer. but now can have multiple timers?

+**The logic is:**

 - **Sender**:
   - k-bit seq number in pkt header
   - window of up to N, consecutive unack'ed pkts allowed
   - [Attach images here later]
+  - two `pointers` in the window to point to the `sender base` and the `nextseqnum`
-  - ACK(n): ACKs all pkts up to, including seq # n - cumulative ACK
+  - ACK(n): ACKs all pkts up to and including seq # n: cumulative ACK
     - may receive duplicate ACKs (see receiver)
-  - timer for oldest in-flight pkt
+  - there is only one timer, and it is for oldest in-flight pkt
   - timeout(n): retransmit packet n and all higher seq # pkts in window
   - [Attach images here later for sender FSM]
 - **Receiver**: